PhoebusSi/Alpaca-CoT/README.md

 <details><summary> - more </summary>
 <p>

--  5.20: fixs bugs in model saving and add wandb support.
+-  5.20: fixes bugs in model saving and add wandb support.
 -  5.15: more datasets like `GPT4Tools`, `Auto CoT`, `pCLUE` are add.
 -  🚀5.5: A new branch [`tabular_llm`](https://github.com/PhoebusSi/Alpaca-CoT/tree/tabular_llm) is created to build a Tabular LLM.
 We collect instruction fine-tuning data for table-related tasks like table question answering and use them to fine-tune LLMs in this repo.
 -  🚀5.4: All parameter-efficient methods in PEFT (e.g., p-tuning) were merged, which can be set by hyper-parameter directly.